Sherwood Dixon

 John Sherwood Dixon (better known as Sherwood Dixon) (June 19, 1896 – May 17, 1973) was an American politician from Illinois, a member of the Democratic Party.

-Sherwood Dixon was born in Dixon, Lee County, Illinois, the son of Henry S. and Margaret Casey Dixon.
+Sherwood Dixon was born in Dixon, Illinois, the son of Henry S. and Margaret Casey Dixon.
 He was the great-grandson of the founder of Dixon, "Father" John Dixon.
 Dixon was a 1920 graduate of the University of Notre Dame, a veteran of World War I and a brigadier general in the Illinois National Guard.
 Dixon was a member of the Illinois Democratic State Central Committee (1938), a delegate to the 1952 Democratic National Convention and an alternate delegate to the 1940 and 1956 Democratic national conventions.

 He is best known for serving as the 36th Lieutenant Governor of Illinois, under Governor Adlai Stevenson II, from January 10, 1949, to January 13, 1953.

-Governor Stevenson sought re-election in 1952, and won the Democratic primary, however he was subsequently drafted as the Democratic presidential nominee that year (losing ultimately to Republican nominee Dwight D. Eisenhower).
-Dixon, who was already serving as Lieutenant Governor, replaced Stevenson as the Democratic gubernatorial nominee, but went on to lose to the Republican nominee, State Treasurer William G. Stratton.
+Lieutenant Governor Dixon and Governor Stevenson each initially sought re-election to their respective offices in 1952, winning renomination in the Democratic primary.
+However, when Stevenson was drafted at the Democratic National Convention into running as the Democratic presidential nominee that year (ultimately losing the presidency to Republican nominee Dwight D. Eisenhower), Dixon replaced him as the Democratic gubernatorial nominee.
+Dixon went on to lose the election to Republican William G. Stratton.

-Dixon died in his hometown of the same name in 1973 and is interred in Oakwood Cemetery there.
+Dixon died in his hometown in 1973 and is interred in Oakwood Cemetery.